 This was my first attempt at running a marathon after training all winter with a running group.

-It was a new experience for me and for the first time, it made training for marathon more memorable than the race itself.
+It was a new experience for me and for the first time, it made marathon training more memorable than the race itself.

 16. 2011 Twin Cities Marathon (4:34 finish)